cloud-gov/cg-site/content/overview/pricing/start-using-cloudgov.md

   - /overview/overview/how-to-purchase
 ---

 cloud.gov services can only be purchased by federal government agencies.
-We hope to provide services to state and local agencies in the future.
 There are a number of different ways to start using cloud.gov.

 ## Purchase cloud.gov for your federal team